RaiseUp Families Approach

 Clients referred from school counselors, apartment managers, and local congregations are screened to determine if they are eligible for the program.

 RaiseUp Families provides nine months of comprehensive case management, including a needs assessment, development of a self-sufficiency plan, supportive counseling, and advocacy.
 Families are provided interim assistance to remain in their current apartment or to move to an apartment zoned to their current school to ensure children receive an uninterrupted school year.
-While clients work on individual goals and seek or retain employment, RaiseUp Families may assist with basic living expenses, such as rent, utilities, transportation, childcare, and job-related education and training, until the family is able to cover these expenses.
+While clients work on individual goals and seek or retain employment, RaiseUp Families may assist with basic living expenses, such as rent, utilities, transportation, childcare, and job-related education and training, ensuring the family’s financial independence at completion of the program.

 After a family completes the nine-month Hand-Up Housing program, they are supported as part of a two-year Follow-Up program, by a case manager who oversees monitors their progress and provides guidance and mentoring.
 Follow-Up program families still actively participate in RaiseUp Families educational forums and other activities.